cstrobbe/languagelearning/README.md

 ## Licence
 Licence for the content: Creative Commons [CC BY-NC-SA 4.0](Licence_CC-BY-NC-SA-4.0.html), except where noted otherwise (e.g. images borrowed from elsewhere).

+## Contributing
+I do not really expect external contributions.
+However, everyone who makes a pull request to contribute content should explicitly state in the pull request's description that they make their contribution available under the CC BY-NC-SA 4.0 licence.